1 Your Account

 Life in Bridlington is centred around the harbour.
 Pleasure boats steam in and out of the harbour mouth, taking visitors to the splendour of Flamborough Head and its lighthouse in the summer.
 To the South of the bay, the sandy beaches give way to pebbles and plenty of rock pools – a perfect chance for youngsters to explore the marine life.

 Make sure you stop in at The Spa Bridlington.
 Here you can catch a great show, see some fantastic stand up and explore this historic building.
 It is a much loved and cherised landmark on the Bridlington seafront.
-As well as traditional seaside entertainment there is the more modern attraction of Bridlington Leisure World – an indoor water park with wave pool, water slides and tropical rain storm.
 Close by is Bondville Miniature Village featuring more than 1,000 hand-made and painted characters and unique villages including a steam train crossing a tiny river and a harbour with fishing boats and cruisers.

 Visit John Bull Candy Kingdom where kids get to roll their own rock with their initial inside, and make chocolate lollies – a unique way to spend an afternoon.
 Cruckley Animal Farm near Driffield is a real working farm where you can watch feeding, milking and sheep clipping – perfect for younger kids.